thao786/autotest/README.md

 Thao:
+- package ChromePlugin for users to download
+- get rid of 404 bootstrap error
+- when 500 happens, email Thao
 - sign in failure should output error
 - if click fails, click with JS
-- get rid of 404 bootstrap error
-- when 500 happens, email Thao
 - make local do HTTPS